Philadelphia Improper Passing Ticket Lawyer

 The general rules to govern the overtaking and passing of vehicles traveling in the same direction are:

-What does this mean?
-Pass on the left.
+In short: Pass on the left.
 Make sure to clear the other vehicle safely.
-If being passed, you are required to give way to the passing vehicle; don't increase your speed.
+If being passed, you are required to give way to the passing vehicle; don’t increase your speed.

 Improper Passing Violations

 3303.
 Improper passing on the left (3 points)